troyraen/PGB_testing/deploy2cloud_Aug2020/kafka-console-connect.md

 <a name="psconnect"></a>
 ## Pub/Sub Connector
 <!-- fs -->
-Note: there is another connector (separate from the one we use below) managed by Confluent, available [here](https://www.confluent.io/hub/confluentinc/kafka-connect-gcp-pubsub), but it only supports a Pub/Sub _source_ (i.e., Pub/Sub -> Kafka) which is opposite of what we need.
+Note: there is another connector managed by Confluent, [here](https://www.confluent.io/hub/confluentinc/kafka-connect-gcp-pubsub), but it only supports a Pub/Sub _source_ (i.e., Pub/Sub -> Kafka) which is opposite of what we need.

 <a name="psconnect-config"></a>
 ### Install and Configure